Print Edition - 2017-08-29 | News

 Aug 29, 2017-The Health Ministry on Monday said it is discussing with the stakeholders about shutting down the Ghattekulo hospital run by the Kathmandu National Medical College (KNMC), which recently got affiliation from the Tribhuvan University to run MBBS classes.

-Health officials, in their briefing to Health Minister Giriraj Mani Pokhrel, on Monday said the hospital should be shut until it complies with the government standards.
+Health officials, in their briefing to Health Minister Giriraj Mani Pokhrel, on Monday said the hospital should be shut until it complies with the government standards.“There is no option but to shut down the facility for now.
+The hospital is not registered with us and hence its operation is illegal,” said Dr Bhola Ram Shrestha, chief of the Curative Service Division at the ministry.

 Dr Shrestha said they have begun reviewing the documents furnished by the KNMC that claim operation approval granted by the Ministry of Education.
 In the documents presented by the National College to the Health